Currency and Cost for your Turkey holidays

 The Turkish currency and what you can expect to pay

 The currency used is the 'Turkish Lira' written as; 1TL.
 Smaller change is known as "Kuruş", pronounced 'Kuurush'.
 Turkish Lira notes start from 5TL and go up to 200TL.
-The exchange rate for Turkish Lira to the pound is currently very favourable for UK visitors with current rates (August 2019) at around 6.7TL to the pound.
+The exchange rate for Turkish Lira to the pound is currently very favourable for UK visitors with current rates (September 2023) at around 33TL to the pound.
 This is around 45% better than the average over the medium term, and represents excellent value for UK visitors.

 Exchange rates are almost always better if your currency exchange is done in Turkey, and a good strategy is to take enough local currency for your first day or so, and change the rest once you arrive.
 There are exchange facilities at arrival airports, however, the exchange rate is often very poor compared to post offices, banks and the many resort shops that offer currency .The best rates for currency exchanged in the UK are generally found by pre-ordering online and collecting from your UK departure airport, however the UK post office and others, such as Marks and Spencer, can offer attractive rates also.
 Traveller's cheques are not widely accepted in Turkey, but there are numerous ATM's and credit/ debit cards are widely accepted.